asciara/Competitions_and_Exercises/README.md

 ## Competitions and Exercises

-Notebooks about Machine Learning competitions I participated in + practice notebooks for exercises found here and there
+Notebooks about joined Machine Learning competitions + practice notebooks for exercises found here and there